 Last but not least in our Disney part of the theme park must-do series is Disney’s Hollywood Studios!
-Unfortunately, at the time this article is being written, Toy Story Land (June 2018) and Star Wars: Galaxy’s Edge (2019) have not been opened yet.
+At the time this article is being written, Toy Story Land (June 2018) and Star Wars: Galaxy’s Edge (2019) have not been opened yet.
 Once they do, however, definitely be sure to grab FastPasses for everything you can!
 In the meantime, here’s what Hollywood Studios currently has to offer in terms of what you should make sure to do.

 - Tower of Terror